It appears that too much fructose in the diet, can lead to the chronic health problems, so how much fructose is safe?

 Essentially, eating 3 – 4 pieces of fresh fruit a day will give you well under the 50 gm limit that is suggested.
-That is assuming you are not drinking any HFCS in soft drinks or fruit juices.
+That is assuming you are not drinking any HFCS (high fructose corn syrup) in soft drinks or fruit juices.

-If you eat processed foods and drink even one soft drink a day, you are getting way more fructose than you should, as HFCS is in many processed foods and sodas and will add quite a high amount of fructose and cause weight gain.
+If you eat processed foods and drink even one soft drink a day, you are getting way more fructose than you should.
+HFCS is in many processed foods and sodas and will add quite a high amount of fructose and cause weight gain.

 Fruit juices also have a great deal of fructose, almost as much as soda.
-I have never been a big fan of fruit juice as it is empty sugar calories without any nutrition and highly glycemic.
-Having all that fructose makes it even less appealing.
+I have never been a big fan of fruit juice.
+It is empty sugar calories without any nutrition and highly glycemic, because all the fiber is removed.
+Having all that fructose makes fruit juice even less appealing.

-According to the latest research in this area, the safest range of uric acid is between 3 and 5.5 milligrams per deciliter, and there appears to be a steady relationship between uric acid levels and blood pressure and cardiovascular risk, even down to the range of 3 to 4 mg/dl.
+According to the latest research in this area, the safest range of uric acid is between 3 and 5.5 milligrams per deciliter.
+There appears to be a steady relationship between uric acid levels and blood pressure and cardiovascular risk, even down to the range of 3 to 4 mg/dl.

 Dr. Johnson suggests that the ideal uric acid level is probably around 4 mg/dl for men and 3.5 mg/dl for women.
 He feels that serum uric acid may be used as a good indicator of sensitivity to fructose.

 At your next physical exam, ask your doctor to include the serum uric acid test with the rest of your blood work.